Privacy Policy

 We process data to:

-- Selective marketing: Send information about jobs, courses, events, newsletters, promotions… unless you opt out.
+- Selective marketing: Send information about jobs, courses, events, newsletters, offers… when you have not opted out.

-- Analyze traffic and measure content/recruitment effectiveness.
+- Analyze traffic and measure the effectiveness of content/recruitment.

-Cookie Categories:
+Cookie Classification:

 4.1.
 Essential Cookies:

 4.2.
-Analytics Cookies:
+Analytical Cookies:

 4.3.
 Marketing Cookies: